Gender inequality in Japan: LGBTQ+ marriage rights and violence in law

-Same sex marriage is not legal in Japan, however same sex unions are allowed and are facilitated through adult adoption and partnership certificates.
-The culture of 'eroticized violence' is quite present in Japan which sexualizes and mistreats the female body and influences laws that encourages conformity and homogeneity in the legal restraints and lawmaking surrounding sexual violence.
-These inequalities affect many aspects of individuals who do not identify with heterosexual marriage norms including social and legal discrimination in the work place, education, healthcare, and housing, with the legal discrimination stemming from the Koseki.
-There have been changes to try and fight social discrimination such as the Japanese Ministry of Health enforcing work place regulations against income and social discrimination of someone due to their sexual orientation.

-LGBTQ+ people report lower wages and lower work satisfaction compared to the heterosexual colleagues.
-Only very few companies have antidiscrimination policies, thus derogatory comments about LGBTQ+ people are fairly common, and as such, many keep their identities and preferences a secret to avoid discrimination and harassment.
+Gender norms in Japan adversely affect LGBTQ+ people.
 Due to the perceived social importance of marriage, single men are often passed for promotions as they are seen lacking leadership and managerial skills, while women in their 30s also become stagnant, as that is the age where women typically marry and start a family.
-This social view on marriage perpetuates career inequalities for LGBTQ+ individuals.
+This inhibits the career advancement of LGBTQ+ individuals.

+These inequalities affect individuals who do not identify with heterosexual marriage norms through ways including social and legal discrimination in the work place, education, healthcare, and housing, and legal discrimination stemming from the Japanese family registry.

 Social Stratification Mobility Survey

 The Social Stratification and Mobility (SSM) survey was first conducted in 1955 and has been conducted every decade since.
 The first survey aimed to study Japan's economic foundation.
 A large-scale survey like the SSM has its problems: Many local issues go unnoticed and inequality stays hidden within households until a more focused survey can unveil more.
 However, even this survey was a major step toward national awareness around issues of gender equality.

 In the fourth survey, completed in 1985, there was a significant recorded movement towards equality.
 Up until it, women were only counted as housewives and family business labor (help with family-owned businesses, like farm work) did not count toward measures of economic mobility.
 It is here that we finally start to see a shift toward a more equal culture.